 Most people won’t do more than what’s asked of them and they quit when it gets tough.
 I think this is sad.
 Don’t settle, you only get this one life.
 I’d hate for you not to see what you can actually make of it because you’re afraid of the unknown.
 I’m a big believer in going past what you thought was ever possible and prove that coach or teacher or colleague or even yourself that it was possible.

 I have a Bachelor of Arts in Psychology from Texas Tech University and a Master of Science in Sports Psychology from Florida State University.
-I’ve worked with athletes for almost two decades in coaching, teaching, sport psychology, performance consulting, and conducting workshops.
+I’ve worked with athletes for two decades in coaching, teaching, sport psychology, performance consulting, and conducting workshops.
 During my career, I’ve coached All-Americans, State Champions, Olympians and received Coach of the Year Awards.

 I’m proud of what I’ve achieved, but I’m extraordinarily proud to be a tiny piece of my client’s journey.
 The best is hearing all of their success stories!
 I have the ability to change someone’s life and that’s a pretty cool opportunity.
 I thoroughly invest in every client I work with.
 My heart and energy is truly poured into each individual I have the pleasure of helping.

 So you’re thinking, why should I trust her?
 Well, I’ve probably been where you are now.
 I’ve been an athlete since a young age, I’ve had many athletic injuries, and I was deathly afraid of public speaking until I immersed myself in some of the very same concepts I teach to clients today.
-Growing up, I played tennis, golf, ran track, did gymnastics, and dabbled in dance, but my true passion was always as a competitive swimmer.
-Turns out I was better at swimming than all the rest, so I stuck with that one the longest!
+Growing up, I played tennis, golf, ran track, played volleyball, did gymnastics, and dabbled in dance, but my true passion was always as a competitive swimmer.
+Turns out I was way better at swimming than all the rest, so I stuck with that one the longest!